-The primary objective of this study is to explore the PSA response rate to cabazitaxel in mCRPC patients who have progressed to docetaxel and to correlate the PSA response to AR-V7 expression in CTCs.
-Exploratory objectives include documenting the PSA response to cabazitaxel after enzalutamide or abiraterone treatment in initially AR-V7 negative patients, describing the toxicity of cabazitaxel in second and third-line treatment, exploring if response measured by CTC counts and PSA is related to systemic cabazitaxel exposure, and to confirm the impact of AR-V7 status in CTC on outcome to enzalutamide or abiraterone.
+The primary objective of this study is to explore the PSA response to cabazitaxel in mCRPC patients who have progressed to docetaxel and have detectable AR-V7 expression in CTCs.
+Exploratory objectives include describing the toxicity of cabazitaxel in second and third-line treatment as well as exploring if response measured by CTC counts and PSA is related to systemic cabazitaxel exposure.